Chapter 3301-83 Pupil Transportation

 (F) Certification renewal for school bus drivers

-(a) Public relations
+(a) Public relations;

-(c) Pre-trip inspection
+(c) Pre-trip inspection;

-(f) Fuel conservation
+(f) Fuel conservation;

-(g) Transporting preschool and special needs children
+(g) Transporting preschool and special needs children;

-(h) Safety and emergency procedures
+(h) Safety and emergency procedures;

-(i) Radio/cellular phone communications
+(i) Radio/cellular phone communications; and

-(j) Motor vehicle laws and Ohio pupil transportation operation and safety rules
+(j) Motor vehicle laws and Ohio pupil transportation operation and safety rules.

 (2) The driver will demonstrate their familiarity with the topics covered at the completion of the class.